Lili Iskandar

-Layla Pascal "Lili" Iskandar (ليلى باسكال "ليلي" إسكندر; born 16 May 2002) is a Lebanese footballer who plays as a forward for French club Guingamp and the Lebanon national team.
+Layla Pascal "Lili" Iskandar (ليلى باسكال "ليلي" إسكندر; born 16 May 2002) is a Lebanese footballer who plays as a forward for the Lebanon national team.

 Starting out at Salam Zgharta in 2016–17, Iskandar moved to reigning champions SAS.
 In her only season at the club (2019–20), she helped SAS lift their fifth league title, scoring 15 goals in the process.
 Iskandar joined Danish side HB Køge for the 2021–22 season.
 In 2022 she moved to Etihad in Jordan, winning the 2023 league title as top goalscorer (14 goals).
 In 2023, Iskandar joined Saudi club Al-Ittihad, where she remained for two seasons.
 She moved to France in 2025, playing for Guingamp.

 Iskandar represented Lebanon at the youth level, winning the 2019 WAFF U-18 Girls Championship as the competition's top scorer.
 Iskandar has also played at senior level since 2018.
 She helped Lebanon finish runners-up at the WAFF Women's Championship in 2022 as the competition's best player, and in third place in 2019.

+Early life

+Iskandar began playing football with her brothers and friends aged eight, in her hometown of Zgharta, North Governorate, Lebanon.
+She joined local club Salam Zgharta's youth sector, initially playing with the boys' team as there was no dedicated girls' age-group team.
+After three years of playing in the boys' team, Iskandar convinced girls from her hometown to join Salam, which prompted the club to form a girls' team.

 Club career

 Lebanon

-Iskandar played for hometown club Salam Zgharta, scoring 29 league goals between 2016–17 and 2018–19.
+Iskandar made her senior debut for hometown club Salam Zgharta, scoring 29 league goals between 2016–17 and 2018–19.
 In 2019 she moved to reigning champions SAS.
 In the final matchday of the season, Iskandar scored a brace against EFP to help her side win the 2019–20 league title.
 She ended the season with 15 goals, scoring at a rate of more than one goal per game.